Concrete Block Calculator

 Frequently asked questions

-Multiply your wall length by height to get square footage, then multiply by 1.125 (the blocks-per-square-foot factor for standard 8×8×16 blocks with 3/8″ mortar joints).
-For a 20-foot × 8-foot wall: 160 sq ft × 1.125 = 180 blocks.
-Add 5% for waste from breakage and cuts at corners.
-Different block sizes use different factors — the calculator above adjusts automatically when you select a block size.
+Multiply your wall length by height to get square footage, subtract any openings, then multiply by 1.125 for standard 8×8×16 concrete blocks, often called cinder blocks or CMU blocks.
+For a 20-foot × 8-foot wall (6 m × 2.4 m): 160 sq ft (14.9 m²) × 1.125 = 180 blocks before waste.
+Add waste for breakage and cuts.
+Different block sizes use different weights and fill volumes, and the calculator adjusts when you select a block size.

 How many concrete blocks are in 100 square feet?

 About 113 blocks for standard 8×8×16 (the most common size used for foundations and structural walls).
-The math: each block face covers ~0.89 sq ft including its mortar joint allowance.
-So 100 ÷ 0.89 = ~113 blocks.
-Smaller wall thicknesses (4-inch, 6-inch blocks) cover the same face area, so the count is the same — only the block weight and wall thickness change.
+The math: each block face covers ~0.89 sq ft (0.083 m²) including its mortar joint allowance.
+So 100 sq ft (9.3 m²) ÷ 0.89 = ~113 blocks.
+Smaller wall thicknesses (4-inch, 6-inch blocks) cover the same face area, so the count is the same.
+Only the block weight and wall thickness change.

 How much mortar do I need for concrete blocks?

-The standard rule is 3 bags of type-N or type-S mortar per 100 blocks for a typical 8×8×16 block wall with 3/8″ joints.
+The standard rule is 3 bags of type-N or type-S mortar per 100 blocks for a typical 8×8×16 block wall with 3/8″ (10 mm) joints.
 For 200 blocks, plan on 6 bags.
-This assumes 70-lb bags and standard joint thickness — wider joints or rougher block faces consume more.
-Always order one extra bag as insurance against partial bags drying out.
+This assumes 70-lb (~25 kg) bags and standard joint thickness.
+Wider joints or rougher block faces use more.
+Order one extra bag as insurance against partial bags drying out.

 How much concrete do I need to fill concrete blocks?

-Each standard 8×8×16 hollow block has about 0.6 cubic feet of void volume in its cores.
-So 100 blocks need 60 cubic feet (2.22 cubic yards) of concrete fill.
-The calculator above includes a fill toggle that does this automatically — turn it on if you're filling cells with grout or concrete for reinforcement around rebar.
-6-inch blocks have less void (~0.45 ft³ each); 12-inch blocks have more (~0.85 ft³).
+Each standard 8×8×16 hollow block has about 0.6 cubic feet (0.017 m³) of void volume in its cores, so one cubic yard fills roughly 45 standard 8-inch blocks before waste.
+The calculator includes a fill toggle for hollow concrete, cinder, or CMU blocks.
+Turn it on if you're filling cells with grout or concrete around reinforcement.
+6-inch blocks have less void (~0.45 ft³ / 0.013 m³ each), and 12-inch blocks have more (~0.85 ft³ / 0.024 m³).

 What's the standard concrete block size?